 Caption: The Magellan Telescope with MagAO’s Adaptive Secondary Mirror (ASM) mounted at the top looking down on the 6.5m (21 foot) diameter Primary Mirror.
 Photo by Moonlight, taken by Yuri Beletsky, LCO/Magellan Staff.
 A larger version of the photo is available here.

 This work was supported by the National Science Foundation MRI, TSIP, and ATI grant programs.

 The ASM itself was produced by Microgate and ADS of Italy, and the University of Arizona’s Steward Mirror Lab.
 The MagAO pyramid wavefront sensor was developed at the Arcetri Observatory in Italy.
-The Magellan telescopes are run by a partnership of the Carnegie institute, University of Arizona, Harvard University, MIT, and the University of Michigan.
+The Magellan telescopes are run by a partnership of the Carnegie Institution for Science, University of Arizona, Harvard University, MIT, and the University of Michigan.